 - There will undoubtedly be litigation against many of the order's provisions.
 This means a delay before we learn more about how the EO will be implemented. - The EO depends on the Election Assistance Commission (EAC) to implement many of the EO provisions, which will require a majority vote of the EAC's four commissioners (two of whom are Democratic appointees).
 This could lead to an illegal firing of the independent agency's commissioners, which is likely to lead to future litigation. - The order is full of unfunded mandates that create more work for election officials and, if enacted, would leave taxpayers footing the bill.
-For example, while the extent of the effect of the order on EAC's Voluntary Voting System Guidelines is uncertain, if every jurisdiction in the country were to adopt the proposed standards it would cost \$3 billion to replace election equipment.
+For example, the EO's requirement for jurisdictions to implement updates to the Voluntary Voting System Guidelines 2.0 would cost a minimum of \$3 billion upon implementation for equipment alone.
 The measures throughout the order would be extraordinarily costly and challenging for rural jurisdictions in particular. - This is not likely to be an effective national takeover of elections but is sloppy, illegal, and will likely make election administration much more difficult.
 Like the other EOs we're seeing, this will be a test of judges' ability to stop illegal activity by the administration.